TL-X-org/TL-V_Projects/README.md

   - Adding JavaScript editing support within the TL-Verilog mode for Code Mirror (used by Makerchip) for `\viz` blocks
   - Improved support for M4 editing in TL-Verilog mode for Code Mirror.
   - GitHub support for TL-Verilog

+## TLV-Blockly

+[Blockly](https://developers.google.com/blockly) is a framework for creating drag-and-drop block-based programming environments that are especially great for kids.
+It looks like it would be fairly straight-forward to create a block-based TL-Verilog edito that could be incorporated into Makerchip (without support for M4).

+Support for block-based JS viz could also be a consideration.

+Open questions:
+  - Does blockly support blocks with significant text input (for \SV regions, etc.)

 ## EDA Microservices

 Makerchip currently supports simulation of Verilog and TL-Verilog code.
 It is expanding to support logic synthesis and other physical flows as well as support for other HDLs.
 This project will provide various microservices that run open-source eda tools that can be incorporated into Makerchip.